nextstrain/ncov/docs/src/guides/run-analysis-on-terra.rst

 .. image:: ../images/terra-ncov.png

-We recommend starting with the "minimal" use case (first row in "User Provided Data") with steps described below:
+We recommend starting with the "minimal" use case (second row in "User Provided Data") with steps described below:

 Import ``ncov`` WDL workflow from Dockstore
 ===========================================